 You can milk any small piece of information in those books and build off of it forever.
 He thoroughly thought out his material.
 His books are essential for any serious guitarist endeavoring to expand their musical vocabulary.

-Ted was a bit of an unsung hero as far as being a well known as a player but not to other guitarists.
+Ted was a bit of an unsung hero, as far as being well known among the masses, but certainly not among serious guitarists.
 He was a “guitarist’s guitarist”.
 His guitar clinics attracted serious guitar players for miles.
 While I watched one of his video seminars held at GIT in CA, the organizer mentioned that Rock guitar virtuoso, Steve Vai, raved about him and wanted to attend the seminar but had other commitments.

 Ted was a voracious reader of almost any book on music theory, especially from the ‘Common Practice Period’ (1600-1900) he distilled very complex concepts regarding the structure of western music, and would write out more accessible versions for students to understand, often applying keyboard concepts to the guitar.
 For example, many transcriptions of the Chorals of J. S. Bach would be re-written for guitar, along with useful analysis applicable to any musical setting, such as jazz and other styles.